plb019/SearchFile/README.md

 * Zendesk for giving me a humbling but truely valuable experience

 ### Description of my development journey:
-- Extatic to receive word I made it to the next round
+- Ecstatic to receive word I made it to the next round
 - Complete panic
 - Giving up (several times)
 - Getting back up, deciding even if only to supply one ounce of working code - it would be worth it.